 Data Breach Under GDPR

-According to the GDPR (General Data Protection Regulation), a data breach is defined as the unauthorized access, loss, alteration, or disclosure of personal data.
+A data breach in the context of GDPR (General Data Protection Regulation) means the unauthorized access to, loss, alteration, or disclosure of personal data.

-The GDPR is a stringent regulation established to govern data protection within Europe.
-If a company experiences a data breach, it is mandated to report the incident to the relevant authorities within 72 hours.
-Furthermore, the company is required to keep affected users informed in a timely manner.
-Failure to comply with these regulations can result in the imposition of heavy fines.
+The GDPR is a strict law established to control data protection within Europe.
+In case of a data breach, a company is obligated to report the breach to the relevant authorities within 72 hours.
+In addition, the company is required to inform affected users in a timely manner.
+If you break any of these rules, you could be fined heavily.

 Must Read: How to Check Android Battery Health & Fix Drain